 Veterans Educational Assistance Program (Chapter 32)

-For veterans who entered active duty between Jan 1, 1977, and June 30, 1985, who also contributed to the VEAP program from their military pay.
-The government will match your contributions on a $2-for-$1 basis.
+This is veterans who first entered active duty between January 1, 1977, and June 30, 1985, and contributed a portion of your military pay to this program.
+Your contributions are matched on a $2 for $1 basis.

 Provides up to 45 months of education benefits to eligible dependents of certain veterans who died or are permanently and totally disabled as the result of a service-connected disability.
 Spouses have 10 years from the date the VA establishes eligibility to use the benefit.
 Spouses of veterans who died on active duty have 20 years from the date of death.
 Children may use the benefit between the ages of 18 and 26.

 Apply to use your veterans benefits.
 If you meet the requirements, the Department of Veterans Affairs will issue a certificate of eligibility.